patel-shivam/patel-shivam.github.io/pages/reinforcement-learning.md

-Later on, the problem of having finite stage feedback was encountered, where we get to know about the regrets only after a batch of samples, and we need to provide the distribution of which arms to be pulled how frequently in the next batch.
-Thompson Subsampling was implemented for finite stage feedback formulation.
+Later on, the problem of having finite stage feedback was encountered, where we get to know about the regrets only after a batch of samples, and we need to provide the distribution of which arms to be pulled and how frequently in the next batch.
+Thompson Subsampling was implemented for finite-stage feedback formulation.

 The next task was to find an algorithm that works well when the number of arms is comparable to the horizon T.
 GLIE-ified Epsilon Greedy with quantile regret minimization was implemented for num_arms A = horizon T. (GLIE - Greedy in the Limit, Infinite Exploration)